 The business economics major builds upon the same required business foundation of knowledge taken by all other B.B.A. majors to give the student a solid background and training in economic analysis.
 Business economics majors must take required courses in money and banking, intermediate microeconomics and macroeconomics, followed by elective courses in such areas as environmental economics, international economics, labor economics, public finance, sports economics, and managerial economics.
 The business economics major also can choose to pursue a minor in another business field or a non-business field.

 The economics major is a traditional liberal arts degree that gives the student a firm foundation in economic analysis while allowing the freedom to pursue either a second academic (non-business) major or a minor (which may be either business or non-business).
 The economics major must take required courses in money and banking, intermediate microeconomics and macroeconomics, and statistics.
 In addition, the economics major will take elective courses in economics similar to those for the business economics major listed above.
 Both first and second majors in economics are available.

+All majors are welcome to join our faculty-led Economics Reading Group.
+The group engages in conversations pertaining to economics in society while participating students receive rewards and scholarships.
 Economics majors and minors or other students with at least 12 hours in economics may be eligible for induction into Omicron Delta Epsilon, the international honor society in economics.
-Contact the faculty sponsor, Dr. Stephen Kosovich, for more information and an application.

 For more information, contact the Department of Economics & Finance at firstname.lastname@example.org or 936.468.4301.